PharosVPN — Platform Design

 - Fleet CA — issues

-buoynode certs, the controller’s client cert, andbeaconrelay certs. - Device CA — issues per-user/per-device leaf certs for
+nodenode certs, the controller’s client cert, andrelayrelay certs. - Device CA — issues per-user/per-device leaf certs for

 caraveland the admin browser.